BrunaRihl/FineShine-Jewellery/README.md

 ### Website overview

-FineShine is a fictional platform I created to offer an online shopping experience for exclusive and elegant jewelry.
-It was developed with the intention of providing an engaging and informative experience for users interested in acquiring high-quality and stylish jewelry pieces.
+FineShine is a fictional platform I created to offer an online shopping experience for exclusive and elegant jewellery.
+It was developed with the intention of providing an engaging and informative experience for users interested in acquiring high-quality and stylish jewellery pieces.
 Every aspect of the site, from design to content, has been planned to ensure easy and intuitive navigation.

 ### User base

-FineShine caters to individuals interested in acquiring exclusive and elegant jewelry pieces, seeking to enhance their personal style and adorn themselves with distinction.
-Our user base consists of those who value high-quality craftsmanship, appreciate unique designs, and seek exceptional beauty in their jewelry choices.
-Whether for special occasions or daily wear, FineShine offers a curated collection to satisfy the diverse tastes and preferences of jewelry enthusiasts.
+FineShine caters to individuals interested in acquiring exclusive and elegant jewellery pieces, seeking to enhance their personal style and adorn themselves with distinction.
+Our user base consists of those who value high-quality craftsmanship, appreciate unique designs, and seek exceptional beauty in their jewellery choices.
+Whether for special occasions or daily wear, FineShine offers a curated collection to satisfy the diverse tastes and preferences of jewellery enthusiasts.

 ### Website Goals

-The primary goal of the FineShine platform is to provide a seamless and enjoyable shopping experience for jewelry enthusiasts.
+The primary goal of the FineShine platform is to provide a seamless and enjoyable shopping experience for jewellery enthusiasts.
 The website aims to achieve the following objectives:

 Users:

-* Provide intuitive navigation to explore our wide range of jewelry offerings, including earrings, necklaces, bracelets, rings, and sets.
+* Provide intuitive navigation to explore our wide range of jewellery offerings, including earrings, necklaces, bracelets, rings, and sets.
 * Facilitate navigation and offer filtering options to find the perfect pieces based on individual preferences, such as product type, material, and price range.
 * Present detailed product descriptions and high-quality images to assist in informed purchasing decisions.
 * Ensure a secure and convenient checkout process, with payment options and efficient shipping services for a smooth transaction experience.